exercism/elm/exercises/concept/bettys-bike-shop/.meta/design.md

 This exercise could benefit from the following rules added to the the [analyzer][analyzer]:

 - Verify that functions have type annotations.
+- Verify that the `String` module is imported
 - Verify that the whitespace adheres to community defaults.

 [analyzer]: https://github.com/exercism/elm-analyzer